 Estate Management Tips: How to Interview Contractors

-There will always come a time when you are going to need to hire someone: a plumber, assistant, gardener, nanny, pool cleaner, or whatever.
-This always must be handled delicately, especially if you need to interview them at your employer’s house.
+There will always come a time when you will need to hire someone: a plumber, assistant, gardener, nanny, pool cleaner.
+Hiring contractors must always be handled delicately, especially if you need to interview them at your employer’s house.

 The security agent did not ask the technician that he called the appropriate questions.
-In short, the technician was not qualified to work on the equipment.
+In short, the technician needed to be qualified to work on the equipment.
 All of the components were pulled from the wall and damaged in the process, internally and externally.
 Because the house was being rented, my boss lost his $50,000 deposit and was sued by the homeowner.

 The security agent did not ask the technician that he called the appropriate questions.
-In short, the technician was not qualified to work on the equipment.
+In short, the technician needed to be qualified to work on the equipment.
 All of the components were pulled from the wall and damaged in the process, internally and externally.
 Because the house was being rented, my boss lost his $50,000 deposit and was sued by the homeowner.

 If you have to hire an independent contractor to complete a task, take the following steps